 This may seem slightly odd to some as if we take the full tuition fees and maintenance loans into account each year, that will be a total loan of £44,000 with what is likely to be a £4,5000 interest addition made on top of that.
+This should cover food, accommodation, books, entertainment, moving costs and everything in between.
 However, there are several things to consider:

 - The interest added depends on what you actually earn